xonvanetta/transmission-port-forward-gluetun-server/README.md

 # qbittorrent-port-forward-file

-A Ruby script and Docker container for automatically setting qBittorrent's listening port read from a file.
+A shell script and Docker container for automatically setting qBittorrent's listening port from a text file.

 ## Config